GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

   src/coreComponents/physicsSolvers/multiphysics/integratedTests/SimpleCo2InjTutorial.xml

-This mesh is a simple internally generated regular grid ( 50x1x150 ).
+This mesh is a simple internally generated regular grid (50 x 1 x 150).
 A single CO :sub:`2` injection well is at the center of the reservoir.

 The XML file considered here follows the typical structure of the GEOSX input files: